johnfelixespinosa/learn-blogpost-scraper-app/README.md

 # Learn.co Blog Post List CLI app
 ### By: John Espinosa

-This CLI app scrapes the Learn.co Blog and lists the links to the blog posts while also providing author info and blog post date.
+This CLI app scrapes the Learn.co Blog and lists the titles to the blog posts while also providing author info, blog post description, and url.

-## Installation

-## Usage
+## Installation and Usage

+Upon cloning this repo to your machine you can run

+  $ ruby bin/learn_blog_cli_app

+From here you can follow the onscreen prompts

 ## Development

+Read my blog post about building this application here [Scraping the web, one site at a time](http://johnfelixespinosa.github.io/johnfelixespinosa.github.io/2017-05-14-Scraping-the-Web,-One-Site-at-a-Time/)

 ## Contributing